-I am neither the French actor, (he’s why I need the UK on my Twitter id) nor am I the Mayor of Albuquerque and it should be obvious (because he’s dead) that I am not the Richard Berry who wrote Louie Louie.
+I am neither the French actor, nor am I the Mayor of Albuquerque and it should be obvious (because he’s dead) that I am not the one who wrote Louie Louie.
 I’m also not one of the other Richard Berry’s for whom I often get emails (hello if that’s you.)
-If you were looking for one them, then click on….
-If it’s me you’re seeking, then read on….

 I am currently a Senior Lecturer in Radio at the University of Sunderland, which I joined in 1997.
 I teach across a range of radio and audio modules at both undergraduate and postgraduate level.
 This includes practical production skills, live broadcasting, commercial production and compliance.
 I also teach multiplatform radio concepts across the curriculum.
 I currently lead the BA Broadcast Media Production programme, a role which involves supporting a programme of over 100 students and a small team of personal tutors.
 The role involves supporting students, managing paperwork and liaising with colleagues and external examiners.
 In 2007 I prepared a community radio licence to Ofcom, which we were awarded and successfully put the station on-air as Spark FM in 2009.
 In 2013 I took responsibility for the station on behalf of the faculty and now work with a successful team of volunteers to manage the station and a team of around 100 presenters, producers and content creators.

-I have external examining experience with tenures spent at Thames Valley University (Now UWL), the University of Westminster, Lincoln University and the University of South Wales.
+I have external examining experience with tenures spent at Staffordshire University, Thames Valley University (Now UWL), the University of Westminster, Lincoln University and the University of South Wales.
 In 2014 I was elected to the Council of the Community Media Association, the representative body for community media in the UK (I stood away in 2017).
-I also sit on the committee of the regional branch of the Radio Academy in the North East of England.
 I still believe in the power of radio, especially in community radio and how it can build skills, confidence, creativity and communication.

 BA Documentary Communication (1993) University of Humberside